-The standalone financial statements as at 31 December 2022 and 31 December 2021 exclude the following subsidiary and associate, which had limited operations in 2022 and 2021.
+The consolidated financial statements as at 31 December 2022 and 31 December 2021 include the following subsidiary and associate, which had limited operations in 2022 and 2021.
+The Bank and its subsidiaries collectively are referred to as a "Group".

-The Bank own ership interest Relationship Country of 31 December 31 December Date of Name Type incorporation 2022 2021 incorporation Activities Bus Stop LLC Subsidiary Georgia 100.00% 100.00% 27 August 2009 Outdoor Advertising JSC Smartex Associate Georgia 21.47% 21.47% 5 January 2009 Early-stage VC investments
+ownership erest Relationship Country of 31 December 31 December Date of Name Type incorporation 2022 2021 incorporation Activities Bus Stop LLC Subsidiary Georgia 100.00% 100.00% 27 August 2009 Outdoor Advertising JSC Smartex Associate Georgia 21.47% 21.47% 5 January 2009 Early-stage VC investments

-^{} Accounted for in the Bank's financial statements under the equity method.
+^{} Accounted for in the Group's financial statements under the equity method.